-(I) Ground Level Parking
+(l) Ground Level Parking

-- i.
-On Pedestrian Streets, no ground level parking areas are permitted within 10 metres of the street edge. - ii.
-Where a street is not a Pedestrian Street, ground level parking areas are permitted within 10 metres of the street edge along no more than 40% of the frontage width.
+- On Pedestrian Streets, no ground level parking areas are permitted within 10 metres of the street edge. - Where a street is not a Pedestrian Street, ground level parking areas are permitted within 10 metres of the street edge along no more than 40% of the frontage width.